mnxcotton/Handwriting-AlzheimerD/README.md

 # Handwriting-AlzheimerD
-Using Machine Learning methods to detect Alzheimer's Disease from handwriting tasks.
+Using machine-learning methods to detect Alzheimer's Disease from handwriting tasks.